dportik/dadi_pipeline/README.md

         Optimize_Functions.Optimize_Routine(fs, pts, prefix, "sym_mig", sym_mig, 3, 4,  param_labels = p_labels, in_upper=upper, in_lower=lower, reps = reps, maxiters = maxiters, folds = folds)

+**Test Data Set:**

+In the folder labeled *Example_Data* you will find a SNPs input file that will run with the *dadi_Run_Optimizations.py* script.
+You will only need to edit the path to the file in the script, and then you will be able to run all five examples above.
+The outputs for these examples are also contained within the *Example_Data* folder, in a separate folder labeled *Example_Outputs*.
+Please test the script using these data to ensure everything is working properly before examining your own empirical data.

 **Outputs:**